agneevX/home-assistant/README.md

 * Download speed
 * Upload speed

-This is a custom sensor that uses the official Speedtest CLI as opposed to the `speedtest-cli` integration, which is very inaccurate.
+Custom-made sensor that uses the official Speedtest CLI as opposed to `speedtest-cli`, which is very inaccurate.

 <p align="center">
   <b>Vertical stack 2</b>